 As an Amazon Associate I earn from qualifying purchases.

-Buying designer bags on eBay has always felt like a roll of the dice to me.
+Buying designer bags on eBay has always felt like a roll of the.

-At first glance, there are absolutely amazing deals to be had…but only on fake bags.
-I mean, seriously, if you want to carry around a fake Chloe or Birkin Bag, head right on over to eBay and sort the prices Low-to-High.
+I mean, sure, if you want to carry around a fake Chloe or Birkin Bag, head right on over to eBay and sort the prices Low-to-High.

 What do I know about designer bags?

-Well, let’s just say I know enough to embarass myself and other at most parties.
-It usually makes women uncomfortable when I (a guy) know the style, MSRP, production years, and authenticity of their bag.
+Well, let’s just say I know enough to embarass myself and others at most parties.
+It usually makes women uncomfortable when I (a guy) know the style, MSRP, production years, and authenticity status of their bag.

-And if you want to make everyone more uncomfortable, just let the husband know that you recognize the “expensive anniversary gift” that he just got his wife is acutally fake.
+And if you want to make everyone more uncomfortable, just let the husband know that you recognize the “expensive anniversary gift” that he just got his wife is actually a fake.

 I have been a full-time eBay seller for more than 5 years and have been selling designer handbags (and other luxury goods) for the past three.
 While we specialize in importing authentic used Louis Vuitton bags from Japan, we sell buy and sell bags of all sorts and at all price levels.